UAW justifies wage demands by pointing to CEO pay raises. So how high were they?

 Her pay has increased 34% since 2019, according data from public filings analyzed for AP by Equilar.

-Ford CEO James Farley received nearly $21 million in total compensation in 2022, a 25% increase over the $16.76 million then-CEO William Clay Ford received in 2019.
+Ford CEO James Farley received nearly $21 million in total compensation in 2022, a 21% increase over the $17.4 million then-CEO Jim Hackett received in 2019, according to the company’s proxy statements.
 Farley’s package last year included $15.14 million in stock awards, which also vest over three years with an ultimate value dependent on performance.

 In its annual renumeration report, Stellantis reported CEO Carlos Tavares’ 2022 pay was 23.46 million euros.
 That’s a nearly 77% increase over then Fiat Chrysler CEO Mike Manley’s 2019 pay of 13.28 million euros.

-Note: This story has been corrected to reflect Ford’s CEO and his compensation in 2019.
-The CEO was Jim Hackett, not William Clay Ford, and his compensation was $17.4 million, not $16.76 million.